Profile Optimization

 6 Educators That You Must Follow on LinkedIn in 2026!

 The smartest educator feeds are a mix of classroom practicality, learning science, instructional design, and leadership.
-The names below consistently publish ideas that can be applied fast, not vague inspiration.
+The names below consistently publish ideas that can be applied quickly, not vague inspiration.

 These creators also model what “educator authority” looks like on LinkedIn in 2026: clear positioning, repeatable content formats, and strong community engagement.
-Following them makes it easier to spot trends, improve teaching practice, and upgrade how education work is presented publicly.
+Following them makes it easier to spot trends, improve teaching practice, and enhance how educational work is presented publicly.

-Dr Philippa Hardman: instructional design and learning science, strong focus on practical systems and AI in learning design
+Dr Philippa Hardman: instructional design and learning science, with a strong focus on practical systems and AI in learning design

-Ruth Gotian: high performance in academia, mentorship, and career growth in education leadership
+Ruth Gotian: high performance in academia, mentorship, and career growth in educational leadership

 Ross Morrison McGill: K-12 teacher perspectives and classroom practice, widely followed for practical teaching insights

-Elizabeth Leiba: higher-ed and online learning, instructional design, and education equity conversations
+Elizabeth Leiba: higher education and online learning, instructional design, and discussions on education equity

-George Couros: school leadership voice focused on innovation, digital learning culture, and practical change management for educators
+George Couros: a voice in school leadership focused on innovation, digital learning culture, and practical change management for educators

-Dr. Catlin Tucker: blended learning specialist sharing classroom-ready frameworks for engagement, differentiation, and sustainable teaching workflows
+Dr. Catlin Tucker: a blended learning specialist sharing classroom-ready frameworks for engagement, differentiation, and sustainable teaching workflows

 Conclusion

 LinkedIn works for educators when the profile reads like proof, not a CV.
 Clear positioning makes expertise instantly legible.
-An impact headline increases the quality of inbound connections.
-A proof-driven About section builds credibility fast.
+An impactful headline increases the quality of inbound connections.
+A proof-driven About section builds credibility quickly.
 Featured assets act as a living portfolio.
 Outcome-based experience descriptions make teaching impact obvious to recruiters, partners, and edtech teams.

-Consistency turns all of this into opportunity flow.
-Publishing and engaging regularly keeps expertise visible, warms up networking, and opens doors to roles, collaborations, speaking, and consulting without chasing them.
+Consistency turns all of this into a flow of opportunities.
+Publishing and engaging regularly keeps expertise visible, warms up networking, and opens doors to roles, collaborations, speaking engagements, and consulting without the need to chase them.